-In this guide, we outline the support that Cognassist provides and the cognition framework we use to build an evidence-based approach to learning support.
+In this guide, we outline the support that Cognassist provides in education and the cognition framework we use to build an evidence-based approach to learning support.

-- An outline of the cognitive domains we support.
+- An outline of the cognitive differences we identify and support.

 - How we support each learner’s needs based on cognitive profiles.

 - A look at our machine learning insights and data services.